tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/user-interface-r-shiny.md

 ## Overview

-In this second article in the R shiny series, we delve into the Shiny app’s user interface.
+In this second article in the R `Shiny` series, we delve into the `Shiny` app’s user interface.
 We will be focusing on aesthetics and user experience.
 You'll learn how to effectively arrange inputs and outputs using layout functions and customize the app's visual appeal.
 We’ll also explore interactive control widgets to create responsive interfaces.

-By the end of this article, you'll be equipped with skills to design dynamic, engaging, and user-centred Shiny applications.
+By the end of this article, you'll be equipped with skills to design dynamic, engaging, and user-centred `Shiny` applications.
 Let's dive in!

-##  Enhancing UI Layout and Aesthetics
+## Layout Functions

-### Layout Functions:

-Let's learn about layout functions that allow inputs and outputs to be visually arranged (or "laid" out) in the UI.
-A well-chosen layout makes a Shiny app aesthetically more appealing, easier to navigate, and more user-friendly.
+Let's first discuss layout functions, these function allow inputs and outputs to be visually arranged (or "laid" out) in the `UI`.
+A well-chosen layout makes a `Shiny` app aesthetically more appealing, easier to navigate, and more user-friendly.
 Layout functions establish the high-level visual structure of an app and work through a structured hierarchy of function calls in R.

-#### Page Functions
+### Page Functions
 `fluidPage()` is the most important layout function and is almost exclusively applied across all examples.
-While standalone use results in a rather plain-looking app, as there is nothing to be displayed specified. `fluidPage()` plays a vital role behind the scenes, it is responsible for establishing the foundational HTML, CSS, and JavaScript required for a Shiny application to function properly.
+While standalone use results in a rather plain-looking app, as there is nothing to be displayed specified. `fluidPage()` plays a vital role behind the scenes, it is responsible for establishing the foundational HTML, CSS, and JavaScript required for a `Shiny` application to function properly.

 {{% tip %}}

 **Additional Page Functions**

-When designing your Shiny app, consider these page functions beyond the commonly used fluidPage():
+When designing your `Shiny` app, consider these page functions beyond the commonly used `fluidPage()`:
 - `fixedPage()`:
 Has a fixed maximum width, which prevents your app from stretching too wide on larger screens.
 - `fillPage()`: